-As I mentioned in my previous post, my first reason to visit Hong Kong on my 28th birthday was because I wanted to visit Macau.
+As I mentioned in, my first reason to visit Hong Kong on my 28th birthday was because I wanted to visit Macau.
 The only place that I really wanted to go was the ruins of St. Paul, because I saw a lot of my friends visiting Macau and taking a picture in front of the remains of the cathedral and despite the fact I’ve been to the similar building in Melaka, I just wanted to go there.

 For this Hong Kong trip, I spoke to some people through Couchsurfing and despite there were some other travelers that I spoke to on the website, I only managed to meet another solo female traveler from Singapore called Fiza.
 After trying to fix our Hongkong-Macau itinerary here and there, we agree to travel together in Macau.

 At first, we made an appointment to meet each other at the pier at 8 AM sharp.
 But then being a clumsy traveler as I am, for some reason I arrived at the wrong pier.
 Silly me.